 To liaise with other interested groups to ensure that efforts and pressure applied have maximum impact.
-Network and gain support of larger charities and organisations and also the media.
+Network, lobby and gain the support of larger charities, organisations, politicians and also the media.

-To grow our membership in order to increase the number of grass roots actions that can be taken using our Facebook Group and website (currently in development)
+To grow our membership in order to increase the number of grass roots actions that can be taken using our Facebook Group and website’

 To support group members in taking individual actions (large and small) that will help achieve our campaign aims and to give them the tools to do this.